eddmann/cv/cv.md

     -   Lead development on a large web-based mobile search engine startup

-    -   Created and shipped a iOS/Android mobile application using Titanium
+    -   Created and shipped an iOS/Android mobile application using Titanium

 *   Robert Dyas